 Avya Inhaler is a steam nebulizer to relief your nasal congestion.
-Should you buy it?
-This review will tell you.
+Worth it?
+We will discuss below.

 Nasal congestion or stuffy nose is a condition where your nasal passages get blocked by the swelling of inflamed nasal lining membrane.
-While there might be a lot of homemade remedies and medications available, many people would still prefer to use the product like nose spray, nose cleaner, and inhaler.
+If you have tried products such as the nose spray, nose cleaner, and inhaler and find it less effective to you.

 Avya is a portable steam nebulizer to clear up your sinus congestion.
 It features a built-in water heater with temperature control panel for you to adjust the temperature according to your need.